-- Try to collect materials all year round: empty bottles, toilet rolls, cereal boxes, elastic bands, newspapers, etc. This way you will have lots of great things to use during your British Science Week. - Alternatively, check whether there is a scrap shop/store/club in your local area.
-These shops are - often membership-based and can provide a brilliant, inexpensive or free resource for card, plastic, bits of material - all sorts.
-These things can be turned into rockets, cars, spaceships; you name it, the kids will think of it! - Cook at childrensscrapstore.co.uk to find a UK directory of scrap stores, or, use Google to find your nearest. - Look out for the 'At home' tasks in this pack for more ideas.
+- ✓ Try to collect materials all year round: empty bottles, toilet rolls, cereal boxes, elastic bands, newspapers, etc. This way you will have lots of great things to use during your British Science Week. - Alternatively, check whether there is a scrap shop/store/club in your local area.
+These shops are

+- Look at childrensscrapstore.co.uk to find a UK directory of scrap stores, or, use Google to find your nearest. - ✓ Look out for the 'At home' tasks in this pack for more ideas.